 Lars Staal Wegner, M.D. joined us in August 2017 as our Chief Executive Officer.
 Dr. Wegner is one of our founding investors and has previously been involved in multiple startups and early ventures.
 Dr. Wegner began his career as a medical doctor and worked for several years as a clinician.
-Since then, Dr. Wegner has gained extensive experience within the vaccine industry, first at Pfizer from 2006 to 2007 and then for ten years from 2007 to 2017 as member of senior management to Bavarian Nordic, a Nasdaq listed immuno-oncology and vaccine company.
+Since then, Dr. Wegner has gained extensive experience within the vaccine industry, first at Pfizer from 2006 to 2007 and then for ten years from 2007 to 2017 as member of senior management to Bavarian Nordic, a Nasdaq listed immunoncology and vaccine company.
 Dr. Wegner receive his M.D. from the University of Southern Denmark.

 Glenn S. Vraniak joined us in October 2019 as our Chief Financial Officer.
 Prior to joining our company, Mr. Vraniak served as Chief Financial Officer of electroCore, Inc. from August 2016 until April of 2019 and was a key member of the management team that carried the company through a successful IPO in June of 2018.
 Prior to that, from February 2014 to January 2016, Mr. Vraniak served as Chief Financial Officer at G&W Laboratories, Inc., a specialty pharmaceutical company, where he executed the growth strategy by acquiring two companies and over 35 products.
 Prior to that, from October 2011 through July 2013, he was President of Aprecia Pharmaceuticals, Inc., a 3D printing technology enabled pharmaceutical company.
 From 2003 through 2011, Mr. Vraniak was the CFO and Head of Strategic Planning for Prasco Laboratories, a generic pharmaceutical company.
 From January 2000 to January 2002, he served as Executive VP for GE Capital, and subsequently founded Preceptus, a boutique consulting firm focused on helping small and midmarket companies achieve efficient and scalable growth in the healthcare and technology sectors.
 Mr. Vraniak received an Electronic Engineering Technology degree and a Managerial M.B.A. in Finance from the Rutgers University Center for Management Development.
+On October 15, 2021, our then Chief Financial Officer, Glenn S. Vraniak, informed us that he would be leaving to pursue opportunities outside the biopharmaceutical industry effective on November 1, 2021.
+As of November 1, 2021, Dr. Møller replaced Mr. Vraniak as our Interim Chief Financial Officer.

-Erik Deichmann Heegaard, PhD, DMSc joined us as our Chief Medical Officer pursuant to the terms of his Service Agreement entered into in November 2020.
+Erik Deichmann Heegaard, Ph.D., DMSc joined us as our Chief Medical Officer pursuant to the terms of his Service Agreement entered into in November 2020.
 Dr. Heegaard has more than 25 years of experience within oncology and infectious diseases.
-Prior to joining us, Dr. Heegaard served as Nordic Medical Director at Novartis Oncology from 2015 and he was the Chief Medical Officer of the oral GLP-1 project at Novo Nordisk, from 2011 to 2014, where he successfully completed Phase 1 and 2 served as chief architect of the global Phase 3 clinical development program for the project.
+Prior to joining us, Dr. Heegaard served as Nordic Medical Director at Novartis Oncology from 2015 and he was the Chief Medical Officer of the oral GLP-1 project at Novo Nordisk, from 2011 to 2014, where he successfully completed Phase 1 and 2 clinical trials for the project and served as chief architect of the global Phase 3 clinical development program for the project.
 Prior to that, Dr. Heegaard held numerous research and clinical positions in companies such as Sandia National Laboratories, Bavarian Nordic and SSI.
 Dr. Heegaard received his BA from the University of Copenhagen, Denmark (Cand. med), and both his Ph.D. and his DMSc from the Health Faculty, University of Copenhagen, Denmark.